boost-ext/sml/doc/tutorial.md

 When we have states and events handy we can finally create a transition table which represents our transitions.

-`msm-lite` is using eUML-like DSL in order to be as close as possible to UML design.
+`SML` is using eUML-like DSL in order to be as close as possible to UML design.

 * Transition Table DSL